1. Home>

 PronounSpanishEnglish

-YoalejaraI moved
+YoalejaraI moved away

-alejarasyou moved
+alejarasyou moved away

-Ella / Él / Ustedalejaras/he moved, you (formal) moved
+Ella / Él / Ustedalejaras/he moved away

-Nosotras / Nosotrosalejáramoswe moved
+Nosotras / Nosotrosalejáramoswe moved away

-Vosotras / Vosotrosalejaraisyou (plural) moved
+Vosotras / Vosotrosalejaraisyou (plural) moved away

-Ellas / Ellos / Ustedesalejaranthey moved,
+Ellas / Ellos / Ustedesalejaranthey moved away

 Or use our app: